- JOIN / LOGIN

 Examples of referral sites are: Thumbtack, Findtennislessons.com, PlayYourCourt, CoachUp and Mytennislessons.com.
 Some even have a toll free number if you want to chat to a human being from the state they are running their business from our even live chat sessions.

-Many City of Miami of Parks and Miami Dade County Parks have tennis concessions.
+Many cities in Miami and Miami Beach have tennis concessions issued by the respective Parks department.
 Tennis concessions are bid on by tennis instructors or management companies that want the rights to teach tennis and run tennis programs on public tennis facilities.
 These are nice options to private clubs because some of the public facilities in Miami and Miami Beach have some of the nicest tennis courts around.

 There are also a lot of tennis professionals to choose from at these clubs as well so if you don’t find one you like right away you can try another.
 These pro’s work as primarily independent contractors for the management company so the lines of communications are better than with the referral sites.
 But typically, you can communicate with professional or front desk to book and pay for your tennis lessons.